HaiderIjaz5/HaiderIjaz5/README.md

 ## Hi there 👋
 # 👋 Hey there!
-I'm Anonymous456
+I'm Haider

 🎓 **Software Engineering Student** at University of Agriculture, Faisalabad
 💡 Passionate about **AI**, **Mobile Development**, and building real-world solutions